livearchivist/wesdottoday/gear.md

 ### boomboxx

 `boomboxx` is the workhorse of the house.
 It's a monster machine that allows me to do just about anything I need to.
-I use this machine primarily for work but sometimes use it for personal projects as well.
+I am considering picking up a Mac Studio as a possible replacement, but I'm not entirely sold on the idea.

 **Specs**